moneyadviceservice/frontend-code-standards/Readme.md

 ## JavaScript
 ### JavaScript Libraries
-Our library of choice is [jQuery](http://jquery.com/)
+Our library of choice is [jQuery](http://jquery.com/).
+We currently use jQuery 1.8.1 which is provided by Ruby on Rails.

-We should be using the latest version of jQuery 1.x which is currently 1.10.2

-*Note: It looks like we are currently using a few (older) versions on the website.
-We should improve this so they are all using the same CDN'd version, so user have a higher chance of it already being cached in their browser.*

-Use [html5shiv](https://code.google.com/p/html5shiv/) to ensure html5 element work in older version of Internet Explorer (pre IE 9)
+Use [html5shiv](https://code.google.com/p/html5shiv/) to ensure html5 element work in older version of Internet Explorer (pre IE 9) which is also provided as part of mas-assets

 ### General Coding Principles